ropensci/roweb3/content/blog/2024-09-24-coc-incident-template/index.md

 -   **Incident - brief description**: (anonymize for the final version)

--   **Incident - evidence**: for example emails, screenshots of direct or public messages in different platforms like Slack, GitHub, Discord, Discourse.
+-   **Incident - evidence**: for example emails, screenshots of direct or public messages in different platforms like GitHub, Slack, Discourse.

 -   **Type of (possible) rOpenSci CoC unacceptable behavior:** create a check list with the list of not accepted behaviors for the assesment, based on the current Code of Conduct.
 Remember the list is not exhaustive.